 Looking at ADVANCED’s frequency response chart for the Alpha, I was expecting the treble here to be somewhat unbalanced and overly sharp.
 There is a dip in the 5k presence region followed by a prominent spike in the 7k brilliance region.
 What this tune results in is an airy, spacious presentation with good detail and sparkle that lacks grating or piercing qualities.
 I suppose those that are particularly sensitive to the 7k region might run into issues, but personally I was surprised at the Alpha’s long term listenability.
 Even a track like The Crystal Method’s “Grace (feat.
 LeAnn Rimes)” which is notoriously screechy and painful, especially through headphones with treble spikes, is perfectly bearable through the Alpha.

 The Alpha’s mid-range is quite smooth with a natural presence relative to the treble and bass regions.
 It’s neither forward nor recessed, but is near perfectly balanced in the overall presentation.
-Male and female vocals share head space equally with neither stepping forward or showing prominence.
+Male and female vocals share head space equally with neither stepping forward or showing prominence, usually.
+Sometimes female vocals step out a bit too far and can be a touch strident, but it is very uncommon in my experience.
 There is no sibilance present.
 Running through a track like Big Gram’s “Run For Your Life” sees both Big Boi and Sarah Barthel’s vocals sharing equal prominence.
 Usually one stands out more than the other.
 I especially appreciate this as Sarah’s performance is especially sensual which definitely comes through.
 Overall timbre is accurate too with instruments being easily distinguishable and sounding as they should.